tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 * To do this, we'll need some built-in variables in Solidity that we can use to access this information.

-Open up [Remix](https://remix.ethereum.org) and continue in the `JointSavings.sol` -- the unsolved `GlobalAttributes.sol` contains the code that `JointSavings` should have up to this point.
+Open up [Remix](https://remix.ethereum.org) and continue in the `JointSavings.sol`—the unsolved `GlobalAttributes.sol` contains the code that `JointSavings` should have up to this point.

 First, we need to change the way we check who the account owners are.